rmcanany/SolidEdgeStorekeeper/Readme.md

 In addition to child nodes under any given node, you'll notice other entries.
 Those are some program attributes being set, and various properties being assigned.
 More about properties in a bit.

 In the image, the `BHCS` and `FHCS` nodes each have an entry, `Nodes` (plural).
-That is one of those program attributes I just mentioned, and is the mechanism that tells the program to consult a companion spreadsheet tab for further information.
+That is one of those program attributes just mentioned.
+It is the mechanism that tells the program to consult a companion spreadsheet tab for further information.
 Here is a small portion of the companion data for Dowel Pins.

 <p align="center">
   <img src="media/companion_spreadsheet.png">
 </p>

 The rows represent different sizes, the columns represent values for a given size.
 The first row holds the name for each value, the second holds its *type*.
-The types `Variable` and `LeafNodeVariable` refer to variables in the template's variable table.
+The first column tells the program whether or not to display a given size.
+It's for reducing clutter in the interface.

+The types `Variable` and `LeafNodeVariable` refer to entries in the template's variable table.
 One other *type* not shown in the image is `ParameterString`.
-That denotes a value that is passed to the template, but does not reside in the variable table, meaning there must be separate code to handle it.
+That denotes a value that is needed in the template, but does not reside in the variable table.
+For those,  there must be separate code to handle it.
 Currently only `ThreadDescription` is supported.
 See `AnsiFasteners.xls` for an example.

 ### Properties and Spreadsheet Variables